STS-118: Contingency mission

-STS-322 was the designation given to the Contingency Shuttle Crew Support mission which would have been launched in the event Endeavour had become disabled during STS-118.
+STS-322 was the designation given to the Contingency Shuttle Crew Support mission that would have been launched in the event Endeavour had become disabled during STS-118.
 It would have been a modified version of the STS-120 mission, which would have involved the launch date being brought forward.
 If it had been needed, it would have been launched no earlier than September 22, 2007.
 The crew for this mission would have been a four-person subset of the full STS-120 crew.